When you’re preparing to apply for a mortgage, it’s normal to want to make sure you have the best chance possible of being accepted.

 When you miss a payment to your credit card balance, it damages your credit history, which may make it difficult to get credit in the future.

-It’s vital that you make your payment on time each month – whether that’s for a credit card, loan, or even your mobile phone and utility bills.
+It’s vital that you make your payments on time each month – whether that’s for a credit card, loan, or even your mobile phone and utility bills.
 If you don’t, your mortgage lender may see these missed payments and worry that you’ll miss payments on your mortgage too.
-They could decide not to lend to you because of this, or they may offer you less than you need.
+They could decide not to lend to you because of this, or offer you a card with a lower limit.

 A good way to prevent this happening is to set up a Direct Debit to make at least the minimum repayment each month.
 This way, you’ll avoid missing a payment – as long as you have the cash in your bank account to make it – which means your credit history won’t be damaged.

-You may not have realised, but just how long you’ve had your credit card for could affect your application too.
+You may not realise, but how long you’ve had your credit card for could affect your mortgage application as well.

-If you’ve had the credit card for a while, perhaps a year or more, you shouldn’t worry about it having too much of an effect on your mortgage application.
+If you’ve had the card for a while, perhaps a year or more, you shouldn’t worry about it being an issue.
 So long as the balance isn’t too high and you’re making monthly repayments that you can manage, the mortgage lender should be able to see this.

 On the other hand, if you’ve only just got a credit card, you might want to hold off for a couple of months before applying.
 Lenders don’t like to see that you’ve got a lot of unused credit at your disposal, because this could, in theory, mean that you go on a spending spree on your credit card one day and then struggle to repay your mortgage.